zeek/zeek/scripts/base/frameworks/cluster/main.zeek.rst

    The cluster layout definition.
 This should be placed into a filter named cluster-layout.zeek somewhere in the BROPATH.
 It will be automatically loaded if the CLUSTER_NODE environment variable is set.
-   Note that BroControl handles all of this automatically.
+   Note that ZeekControl handles all of this automatically.
    The table is typically indexed by node names/labels (e.g. "manager" or "worker-1").